mstksg/inCode/copy/entries/inside.md

 -- waiting for will be.
 futureHead   :: (Reader [a]) a

--- A future `Bool` that will be whether the `Int` it is waiting for is even or -- not. futureOdd    :: (Reader Int) Bool
+-- A future `Bool` that will be whether the `Int` it is waiting for is odd or -- not. futureOdd    :: (Reader Int) Bool
 ~~~